pranaybinju/maps_blog/blogs/2019/setup-react-native-web-with-typescript-and-webpack/README.md

 All the source code is available at https://github.com/vemarav/ReactNativeWebPlayground

-If you have faced any issue do drop a comment📝 👇 mentioning the issue.
+If you face any issue, drop a comment📝 👇 in the comments section mentioning the issue and error-details if any.

 <div style='text-align:center;font-size:2rem;font-style:italic;font-weight:200;'>We would ❤️ to hear from you</div>